Here's why LSU backup quarterback Myles Brennan is hearing strong praise from Ed Orgeron

-If there was any player that could be called "elite" during LSU football's offseason workout program, head coach Ed Orgeron said, it would be backup quarterback Myles Brennan.
+If there was any player who could be called "elite" during LSU football's offseason workout program, coach Ed Orgeron said, it would be backup quarterback Myles Brennan.

-Orgeron said the Mississippi native added around 10 pounds to his 6-foot-5, 183-pound listed frame, while establishing himself as a leader in the "Fourth Quarter Program" under strength coach Tommy Moffitt.
+Orgeron said the Mississippi native added about 10 pounds to his 6-foot-5, 183-pound listed frame, and established himself as a leader in the "Fourth Quarter Program" under strength coach Tommy Moffitt.

 LSU football's first day of spring practice went well in the eyes Ed Orgeron.

-Orgeron has often praised Brennan, who remains LSU’s only other scholarship quarterback other than starter Joe Burrow—at least until incoming freshman Peter Parrish arrives in June.
+Orgeron often has praised Brennan, who remains LSU’s only scholarship quarterback other than starter Joe Burrow — at least until incoming freshman Peter Parrish arrives in June.

-The lack of quarterback depth partially restricted the offense in 2018, Orgeron said, since it could not risk injuring Burrow by running him frequently.
+The lack of quarterback depth partially restricted the offense in 2018, Orgeron said, because it could not risk injuring Burrow by running him frequently.

-Brennan didn’t play until Week 11 against Rice because he’d "experienced a minor injury that was hampering his throwing throughout the year," Orgeron said then, which kept Brennan from playing in earlier that season.
+Brennan didn’t play until Week 11 against Rice because he’d "experienced a minor injury that was hampering his throwing throughout the year," Orgeron said then, keeping Brennan from playing earlier that season.

-Brennan was 4 of 6 passing for 65 yards in LSU’s 42-10 win over Rice, and his one-game output in 2018 was few enough for him to earn a redshirt under the new NCAA rules.
+Brennan was 4-of-6 passing for 65 yards in LSU’s 42-10 win over Rice; because he played in only one game, he was eligible for a redshirt under the new NCAA rules.

 Can't see video below?
 Click here.

-With Burrow entering the spring as the starter—although Orgeron said he’ll be noncontact after publicly wearing a sling around his non-throwing arm in January, an undisclosed injury that an LSU official said wasn’t serious—this spring offers a dichotomy to last year’s quarterback battle that channels most of the focus on the quarterbacks growing in the new run-pass-option offense that’s being implemented by new passing game coordinator Joe Brady.
+Burrow enters the spring as the starter, although he publicly wore a sling around his non-throwing arm in January, an undisclosed injury that an LSU official said wasn’t serious.
+Still, this spring offers a dichotomy to last year’s quarterback battle; instead, most of the focus for the quarterbacks will be channeled into growing in new passing-game coordinator Joe Brady's run-pass-option offense.

 SCOTTSDALE, Ariz. — If you want to know Joe Burrow, get in the huddle.